rubenwardy/minetest_modding_book/en/chapters/releasing.md

 * What dependencies there are / what the user needs to install.
 * Where to report problems/bugs or get help.

-See appendix for an example and a generator
+See appendix for an example and a generator.

 ### description.txt

-Write a sentence or two explaining what your mod does.
+This should explain what your mod does.
-Be concise without being too vague.
-This is displayed in the mod store.
+Be concise without being vague.
+It should be short in length because it will be displayed in the mod store.

 For example: